-My 5 Favorite Craft Supplies I Can’t Live Without
+My 5 Favorite Craft Supplies (I Can’t Live Without and Why)

 I have done over 100 live TV segments at various stations showing how to make unique crafts and decorations for every type of holiday and event.
 I fill a six-foot table with at least 10 of my unique creations.
 Sometimes a producer will ask if I am available days before the segment.
 I need to have tried and true supplies on hand so I can quickly put together a full display of DIY projects in a matter of days.